How To Find Fender Serial Number?

 KC14 + 6 d.2014-2015

-Irregular Fender Serial Numbers
+Irregular Serial Numbers

 The following serial numbers are a bit outside of Fender’s standard numbering.
 If you are unsure about an unusual serial number, refer to the table below for possible letter and number matches.